MichaelELeonard/Tableau-Challange/README.md

 ## The Top Ten Most Successful Citi Bike Stations

 The top ten most successful Citi Bike Stations bike stations are listed below.
-Traditional bike usage significantly outnumbers electric bikes and the peak check out times are 8am and 6pm.
+Traditional bike usage significantly outnumbers electric bikes and peak check out times being 8am and 6pm.
 A strong contributing factor to these locations’ success appears to be the station location, with stations near the scenic views of the Hudson River and downtown Jersey City locations proving to be popular with our customers.

 <br>